Lightning in a Clear Blue Sky: Songs

 Don Walker with brother Richard and the Harmonettes, after the album release.

 Although many of the songs written in the three years before the album's release, at least two were "decades" old.
 "Damaged People" had been released by Jeff Lang in 2005.
 Walker's version was recorded as a demo, solo on piano, straight to DAT.

 In "Tommy Hanlon's Motorhome", Hanlon is described as being "mythical character, maybe even immortal".
 Walker explained, "Tommy was American from a vaudeville family, so he was much sleeker and better looking than the Aussie TV stars of the time.
 Then at the height of it all he threw it in and bought a circus.
 Now that was intriguing.
 I'm sure there's some descendants of Tommy's out there who, if they hear this song, are gunna think it doesn't sound a lot like grandpa."

 "Jungle Pam" was a rare co-write with the rest of the band.
 Walker said he was inspired by the story of "Jungle" Pamela Hardy, a sidekick to drag racer Jim Liberman in the 70s.
 Again, the lyrics diverged from the real character.
 He said, "Suddenly, from a standing start, Roy Payne chopped out this monstrous rhythm guitar figure, and Hamish Stuart and Michael Vidale fell on it.
 I thought, 'I've got the lyrics for that' and started singing.
 Garrett Costigan was sitting outside having a cigarette at the time, but he brought good things to it later."

 On "When I Win the Lottery", Walker explained, "Most of the song is about taking your winnings and running amok, basically coursing across the landscape with your hair on fire, fighting off supermodels.
 That's not what I would do, because for a long time now I could probably do that anyway – the supermodels excepted."

+"You've Got to Move" was recorded by Cold Chisel and released a year later as the sole single from their 50 Years – The Best Of compilation.
+Walker later said, "I was trying to write something like "Love Shack".
+In Cold Chisel now, we have Charley Drayton, who was the drummer on "Love Shack".
+It's just an impossible-to-resist groove.
+I said to Charley, 'I just wanna do "Love Shack".'
+Charley said, 'Oh.
+That's my favourite thing to do.'"